SandyPlatano/posthog/bdr-prep/my-notes.md

 Pitch 1: Simple Version (For my partner Morgan)

-You know how when you run a store, you want to understand your customers?
-Like, which products do they look at?
-Where do they get confused and leave?
-What makes them actually buy something?

-PostHog does that for websites and apps.

-When someone builds an app - like a banking app or a shopping app - they need to understand how people actually use it.
-Are people getting stuck?
-Are they finding the features they need?
-Are they leaving before they sign up?
+Have you ever walked into a busy store looking for one specific thing - maybe a birthday card or a phone charger - and you just couldn't find it?
+You walked around, got frustrated, and eventually just left without buying anything.

+Now imagine you're the store owner.
+You have no idea that just happened.
+You don't know that 20 people today walked in wanting to buy something but left empty-handed because they couldn't find it.
+You can't fix a problem you don't know exists.

+That's exactly what happens with apps and websites - but it's even worse.

+When someone downloads your banking app or visits your online store, you can't see them getting confused.
+You can't see them tapping the wrong button five times.
+You can't see them give up right before signing up because the page was too slow or confusing.

-PostHog shows you exactly what's happening.
+PostHog lets you see all of that.

-Think of it like security cameras for your app, but instead of watching for theft, you're watching to see where customers get confused or frustrated.
-You can literally replay what someone did - where they clicked, where they got stuck, where they gave up.
+It's like having a way to watch a replay of every customer's experience in your store - where they went, what they looked at, where they got stuck, and why they left.
+Except it's for apps and websites.

+Let me give you a real example:

+Say you run an app and notice that half of people who start signing up never finish.
+That's a huge problem - but why is it happening?
+With PostHog, you can literally watch recordings of what those people did.
+Maybe they all got stuck on the same confusing screen.
+Maybe the "Next" button was hard to find.
+Once you see it, you can fix it - and suddenly twice as many people are signing up.

-But here's what makes PostHog special:
+Here's what makes PostHog different:

-First, most companies need to buy 4 or 5 different tools to do all this.
-One tool to see the numbers, another to watch recordings, another to test different versions of their website.
+One: Most companies need to buy 4 or 5 different tools for this.
+One to see the numbers, one to watch recordings, one to test different versions.
 PostHog does all of it in one place.
-That's simpler and cheaper.
+Simpler and cheaper.

-Second, PostHog is built for the engineers who actually build these apps.
-Most of these tools are built for marketing people, so engineers hate using them.
-PostHog is built the way engineers think, so they actually enjoy using it.
+Two: It's built for the engineers who actually create these apps.
+Most tools like this are built for marketing people, so the engineers who need to use them hate them.
+PostHog is built the way engineers think, so they actually use it.

-Third, the code is open - anyone can see exactly how it works.
-That builds trust because there are no secrets about what it's doing with your data.
+Three: It's open - anyone can look at the code and see exactly what it does.
+No secrets.
+That matters when you're trusting a tool with your customer data.

-Why does this matter for businesses?

-If you're losing 50% of people during signup, and you can see exactly why and fix it, that could double your customers.
-If you're testing whether a blue button or green button gets more clicks, you can make decisions based on real data instead of guessing.

-Companies like Airbnb and Spotify use tools like this to make their products better.
-PostHog is the version built specifically for the technical teams who build the product.
+Why should businesses care?

+Think about it this way: if 100 people visit your website and only 2 buy something, that's pretty normal.
+But if you could figure out why the other 98 left and fix even some of those problems, you could double or triple your sales without spending more on advertising.

+PostHog shows you exactly where people are "walking out of your store" - and why - so you can actually do something about it.

-The bottom line: PostHog helps companies understand how people use their apps so they can make them better.
-And they do it in a way that engineers actually like, which means it actually gets used.
+The bottom line: You know that frustrating experience of not finding what you need in a store and just leaving?
+PostHog helps companies see when that's happening in their apps, so they can fix it.
+And they built it specifically for the technical people who can actually make those fixes.

+NOTES: Clean up beginning and end of pitch to be more impactful.
 ---

 **Pitch 2: Technical Pitch **